brian-carroll/bijou-test/README.md

     - How deep do the categories go?
     - Which fields are optional and which always there?

-- Phase 1: Unstructured documents
+- Phase 1: Scrape unstructured data
   - [x] Get a scraper working using Scrapy
     - Save as JSON files in a directory tree (mirroring the site structure)
   - [ ] Create models based on filesystem data
   - [ ] Create endpoints using those models

-- Phase 2: Normalised relational data
+- Phase 2: Normalise to relational data
   - [ ] Build a schema that makes sense with the data we have
   - [ ] Convert models from filesystem to database

+- Phase 3: Refactor to shared models
+  - [ ] Import Flask DB models into Scrapy as a package
+    - The database model becomes the interface between the two projects.
+  - [ ] Move normalisation code into Scrapy project
+    - Perhaps Farah is a subclass that specialises the models?
+    - Other retailers will have different normalisation code

 Data to Store
 -------------
 - I'm assuming that Bijou is reselling items from multiple retailers
-  - Business context is not 100% clear from the project description
+  - Could be wrong, business context is quite brief in the project description
 - Farah website layout gives hints as to importance of each field
 - Primary fields (displayed prominently on category & search pages)
   - Image